The Pros & Cons of Taking a Gap Year

 Traveling can sound amazing, but some people miss home comforts.
 Being somewhere exotic like India for example will allow you to see places like the Taj Mahah but you might not have considered living standards you are not used to or the difference in food.
 Unless you travel with friends and family it can be tough to be away depending on how long you are away for.

 It can be daunting and scary to visit new places, especially if you go solo.
 Sometimes traveling to foreign destinations can be stressful when you have to worry about safety, accommodation, meeting people, not losing any belongings and avoid scams.
 To eliminate any worst-case scenarios when it comes to accidents and health risks, be sure to purchase a European Health Insurance Card if heading to countries within Europe.
-Be sure to read more about this essential and make sure that you carry one on your gap year at all times!

 Depending on where you would like to go and do, gap years can be expensive.
 When you account flights, travel insurance, accommodation, activities and getting around you can soon see your money disappear.